TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Run Once Template - Remove System From Command.md

 Before running this command the variable **commandID=''** must be populated.

+![commanID example](https://github.com/TheJumpCloud/support/blob/master/PowerShell/JumpCloud%20Commands%20Gallery/Files/commandID.png?raw=true)

 To find the commandID within the JumpCloud admin console select the command to expand the command details.
-Within the URL of the selected command the commandID will be the 24 character string between 'commands/' and '/details' within the URL of the command.
+Within the URL of the selected command the commandID will be the 24 character string between 'commands/' and '/details'.
 The JumpCloud PowerShell command [Get-JCCommand](https://github.com/TheJumpCloud/support/wiki/Get-JCCommand) can also be used to find the commandID which will reveal the commandID in the '_id' field.

-![commanID example](https://github.com/TheJumpCloud/support/blob/master/PowerShell/JumpCloud%20Commands%20Gallery/Files/commandID.png?raw=true)

 Enter the payload of the command under the line '#--------------------Enter command below this line--------------------'